HEP-FCC/FCCAnalyses/README.md

 fccanalysis build
 ```

-The FCCAnalyses is CMake based project and any customizations can be provided in
+The FCCAnalyses is a CMake based project and any customizations can be provided
-classic CMake style, following commands are equivalent to default version of
+in classic CMake style, the following commands are equivalent to default version
-FCCAnalyses:
+of FCCAnalyses:

 ```shell
 source ./setup.sh